-The council is anticipating continued economic uncertainty and further reductions in its overall funding allocations over the short to medium term.
-Despite this, the council is committed to the achievement of long term financial sustainability.
-This will be achieved by aligning available financial resources to priorities, delivering services as economically and efficiently as possible and taking a more commercial approach linked to the economic strategy.
-Funding has been generated from a number of different sources and will contribute towards longer term financial sustainability.
-The council has also been proactive over the past year in generating external funding to support a range of initiatives linked to its key outcomes.
+The Council is anticipating continued economic uncertainty and further reductions in its overall funding allocations over the short to medium term.
+In response, the Council is continuing to align financial resources to priorities, deliver its services as economically and efficiently as possible and taking a more commercial approach linked to its economic strategy.
+The Council will also continue to be proactive in generating external funding to support a range of initiatives linked to its key outcomes.
+For example, external funding has been generated to support key economic and regeneration projects including the Town Deal, Cultural Development and Coastal Communities.

-It is widely acknowledged that growing the overall tax base is crucial to the delivery of the council's financial strategy and the further extension of business rate retention from 2020 will bring both risks and opportunity to the council.
-It is expected that the new regime will introduce a move to 75% retention of Business Rates, an increase on the current 49%, by rolling in grants including Revenue Support and Public Health.
-The government has stated it will be a fiscally neutral transition, through movement in grants and additional burdens, and therefore growing the tax base will continue to be a route to generating additional funding.
+Growing the tax base is critical to the delivery of the Council's financial strategy and the further extension of the business rate retention scheme from 2020/2021 will bring both risks and opportunity.
+The new regime will see the introduction of 75% retention of Business Rates which will be informed by a review of Fair Funding.
+The Government has stated it will be a fiscally neutral transition, through movement in grants and additional burdens, and therefore growing the tax base will be the main route to generating additional funding for the Council.
+The Council's longer term plans will be informed by the outcome of these changes.

-It is therefore vital the council takes an ambitious approach to securing long term financial sustainability for the area by exploiting opportunities for inward investment, external funding and greater partnership working.
-The council has demonstrated its commitment to the growth of the tax base with the approval of the 'Town Deal' which forms the basis of an innovative place based approach to working in partnership with government and major private investors to deliver wider economic and housing growth in North East Lincolnshire.
-In support of our economic ambitions, the council has set out its vision for a transition to a low carbon economy which builds on the success of the offshore wind sector and our position within the 'Energy Estuary'.
-Energy is a commissioning priority for the council and a key enabler to deliver against our priorities.
-These key investments within the local economy will need to be managed within a changing regulatory environment for local government, which requires increased transparency and clarity of decision making.
-Only by embracing the area's economic potential and by budgeting for growth can the council become self-sufficient and generate the resources necessary to maintain and reinvest into public services.
+The Council has taken an ambitious approach to securing long term financial sustainability for the area by exploiting opportunities for inward investment, external funding and greater partnership working.
+The Council has demonstrated its commitment to the growth of the tax base through the 'Town Deal' and South Humber Infrastructure and Investment Programme which will deliver wider economic and housing growth in North East Lincolnshire.
+Only by embracing the area's economic potential and by budgeting for growth can the Council become self-sufficient and generate the resources necessary to maintain and reinvest into public services.